PatilShreyas/FirebaseRecyclerPagination/app/README.md

 ```
 #### Init Adapter
 `FirebaseRecyclerPagingAdapter` is built on the top of Android Architecture Components - Paging Support Library.
 To implement, you should already have `RecyclerView.ViewHolder` subclass.
-Here We used `PostViewHolder` class. <br>
+Here We used `PostViewHolder` class.
-You can obtain key of Data model using `key`.

 ```java
         mAdapter = new FirebaseRecyclerPagingAdapter<Post, PostViewHolder>(options) {